What to do if a Website supplants my Business?

 • Identify the Responsible: Try to determine who is behind the impersonating website.
 This may require the collaboration of technology experts or private digital tools.

-Means for deleting a website or domain name.
+Means for Deleting a Website or Domain Name

 In conclusion, online impersonation is a serious problem that can harm your company's reputation and interests.
 Acting promptly, gathering solid evidence, and seeking specialized legal advice are critical steps in addressing this issue.
 Domain name disputes, such as UDRP, or IMPI infringement procedures, offer an effective way to protect your online identity and recover stolen domain names.
 Constant surveillance and online security measures are key to maintaining the integrity of your brand in the digital world.